As colleges and universities struggle with declining enrollment, many institutions are turning towards transfer students.

 But regular faculty collaboration between two-year and four-year universities can create major-specific academic pathways for transfer students, writes Scott Booth for EAB‘s Enrollment Blog.
 In successful transfer programs, faculty help design community college classes that will fulfill degree requirements at the four-year university, according to the higher ed playbook by CCRC and the Aspen Institute.

 Tactic 2: Connect with prospective transfer students early

 Dickinson College reaches out to prospective transfers early in their academic careers.
 By the time community college students transfer to Dickinson, they’ve been in conversation with the college for nearly two years.

-Tara Vasold Fischer, associate dean of academic advising and college dean and coordinator of Dickinson’s Community College Partnership Program, partners with advisors at four community colleges to identify potential prospects, then reaches out to the students herself.
+Tara Vasold Fischer, the dean of academic advising at Dickinson, partners with advisors at four community colleges to identify potential prospects, then reaches out to the students herself.
 Vasold Fischer not only helps students plan their courses, but also helps “connect students with information and contacts they need for the social transition to be smooth.”